 It is a powerful treatment in terms of re-adjusting the functions of the body, Tuina has no adverse side effects.
 It is often used in combination with Acupuncture and Herbal Therapy.

-Acupressure Massage: This is a branch of Tuina massage and is applied to acupressure points (the same points as are targeted with Acupuncture) that lie along the meridians or channels in the body.
+Acupressure Massage: Tuina massage and is applied to acupressure points (the same points as are targeted with Acupuncture) that lie along the meridians or channels in the body.
 The body’s Qi (vital energy) flows along these meridians and any blockage is considered to be a cause of illness.
 Massage Therapists apply pressure to the acupressure points, thus helping to restore health and balance to the body.